KNOWLEDGE

 KIP is the brainchild of Greg Whitehead and Matt Cook, lifelong creatives, and dads with personal experience of lifechanging childhood diagnostic journeys.

 We’ve worked with clinical, psychological and research teams in the NHS, universities, charities and businesses.
-Every story we create draws on the medical experiences that have shaped our lives, both the painful and
+Every story we create draws on the medical experiences that have shaped our lives, both the painful and the positive.

 THIS IS GREG